PierreLorenzi/HyperCardPreview/StackFormat.md

 Bitmaps are compressed in a proprietary format designed by Bill Atkinson.
 This part is dedicated to Rebecca Bettencourt, who retro-engineered this format and christened it "WOBA", Wrath of Bill Atkinson, for its tortuous complexity.

-A bitmap has two layers, that are both decompressed as a raw data with 1 bit per pixel with rows aligned to 32 bits.
+A bitmap has two layers: an image and a mask.
+Both are decompressed to a raw data with 1 bit per pixel, aligned to 32 bits.
+The color of a pixel is given by:

-If a pixel is 1 in the image, it is black.
-Elsewhere, if it is 1 in the mask, it is blank.
-Elsewhere it is transparent.
+- if the pixel has a value of 1 in the image, it is black.
+- elsewhere, if it has a value of 1 in the mask, it is blank.
+- elsewhere, it is transparent.

 Both the mask and the image have a bounding rectangle (which can be zero) and a content data (which can be present or not).
 Here is how they interact:
 - if the content data is present, it is decompressed and displayed in the bounding rectangle.